SumoLogic/sumologic-documentation/docs/integrations/google/cloud-functions.md

 See the following sections for configuration instructions.

 :::note
 Logs from GCP services can be [exported](https://cloud.google.com/logging/docs/export/configure_export_v2) to any destination.
-Any GCP logs can be [excluded](https://cloud.google.com/logging/docs/exclusions) from Logs router and still can be [exported](https://cloud.google.com/logging/docs/export/) to Sumo logic.
+Any GCP logs can be [excluded](https://cloud.google.com/logging/docs/exclusions) from Logs router.
 :::

 ### Configure a Google Cloud Platform Source